 The study sought to assess the impact of e-learning platforms on students' competency development in private secondary schools in Morogoro Municipality, Tanzania.
 The study administered structured questionnaires to subject teachers in three private schools, and in-depth interview was used to grasp insights from school heads of the selected schools.
-Table 4.3 presents the summary of teachers' perceived impacts of e-learning platforms on students’ competency development in private secondary schools across specified items.
+Table 6 presents the summary of teachers' perceived impacts of e-learning platforms on students’ competency development in private secondary schools across specified items.

-Table 6:Teachers Response on the impact of e-learning platforms on students’ competency development in private secondary schools
+Table 6 Teachers Response on the impact of e-learning platforms on students’ competency development in private secondary schools